DETAILED ACTION

 Regarding claim 6, Hong discloses “the first instruction message is configured to instruct at least one of: the remote UE enters an idle state; or, the remote UE reestablishes an RRC connected state (See Fig.10 and ¶.137-138, a UE enters an RRC_IDLE state).”

-Regarding claim 7, Hong discloses “the remote UE determines a data inactivity timer (See Fig.13), wherein the data inactivity timer is controlled by a relay to start timing (See Fig.11); and the relay determines to control the data inactivity timer to start timing based on data transmitted by the remote UE (See ¶.8, establishing a PC5 connection with the second device; starting a Uu data inactivity timer, based on no data transmission or reception between the first device and the base station: starting a sidelink (SL) data inactivity timer, based on no data transmission or reception between the first device and the second device; and releasing the first RRC connection between the first device and the base station, based on an expiration of the Uu data inactivity timer and the SL data inactivity timer; See Fig.10, ‘Data Inactivity Timer starts’; See Fig.12, ‘Uu Data Inactivity Timer starts’); and the remote UE transmits a data inactivity timer duration to relay UE (See Fig.13 and ¶.166-171, In step S1310, if at least one of the following conditions is satisfied, the remote UE may determine that the data inactivity timer expires.
+Regarding claim 7, Hong discloses “the remote UE determines the data inactivity timer (See Fig.13), wherein the data inactivity timer is controlled by the relay UE to start timing (See Fig.11); and the relay UE determines to control the data inactivity timer to start timing based on data transmitted by the remote UE (See ¶.8, establishing a PC5 connection with the second device; starting a Uu data inactivity timer, based on no data transmission or reception between the first device and the base station: starting a sidelink (SL) data inactivity timer, based on no data transmission or reception between the first device and the second device; and releasing the first RRC connection between the first device and the base station, based on an expiration of the Uu data inactivity timer and the SL data inactivity timer; See Fig.10, ‘Data Inactivity Timer starts’; See Fig.12, ‘Uu Data Inactivity Timer starts’); and the remote UE transmits a data inactivity timer duration to the relay UE (See Fig.13 and ¶.166-171, In step S1310, if at least one of the following conditions is satisfied, the remote UE may determine that the data inactivity timer expires.
 For example, the expiration of the data inactivity timer may be defined as follows.
 [0167] If the SL-data inactivity timer for the SL expires, or [0168] If the Uu-data inactivity timer for the Uu link expires [0169] In step S1320, if the SL-data inactivity timer of the remote UE expires, the remote UE may inform the relay UE of the expiration.
 For example, the remote UE may release the PC5 connection and/or the PC5-RRC connection.
 [0170] In step S1330, if the Uu-data inactivity timer of the remote UE expires, the remote UE may inform the relay UE that the RRC connection is released.
 For example, if the Uu-data inactivity timer of the remote UE expires, the remote UE may transmit information regarding the release of the RRC connection to the relay UE.
 For example, the RRC connection may be an RRC connection between the remote UE and the base station.
 [0171] Based on various embodiments of the present disclosure, even if the Uu data inactivity timer of the relay UE expires, if the SL data inactivity timer does not expire, the relay UE may not enter an RRC_IDLE state.
 Therefore, the relay UE can still relay data of the remote UE to the base station).”

 Regarding claim 8, Hong discloses “the remote UE receives a first instruction message transmitted by the relay UE, wherein the first instruction message is configured to instruct at least one of: the remote UE enters an idle state; or, the remote UE reestablishes an RRC connected state (See Fig.10 and ¶.137-138, a UE enters an RRC_IDLE state; See further Fig.12 and ¶.152-156 for RRC_IDLE state in details).”